Skip to content

 Do I need to form an LLC for my OnlyFans business?

-An LLC isn’t required but offers benefits: liability protection, potential tax advantages (S-corp election at higher income levels), and professional credibility.
-Most creators don’t need an LLC until they’re earning $50,000+/year, but it’s worth discussing with an accountant.
+As you scale your income, you’ll begin to notice the advantages of business structure.
+An LLC offers liability protection, potential tax advantages at higher income levels, and professional credibility.
+Most creators don’t need an LLC until they’re earning $50,000+/year, but it’s worth discussing with an accountant as you grow.

 How do I handle taxes if I have a regular job and OnlyFans income?

-Your W-2 job income and OnlyFans self-employment income are reported on the same tax return.
-Your OnlyFans income is reported on Schedule C (profit or loss from business) and Schedule SE (self-employment tax).
-Your W-2 income is reported as usual.
-The combined income determines your tax bracket.
+The most important thing to know is that both income sources are reported on the same tax return.
+Your W-2 job income and OnlyFans self-employment income combine to determine your tax bracket.
+OnlyFans income is reported on Schedule C (profit or loss from business) and Schedule SE (self-employment tax).

 Get Your Creator Business Finances in Order